zereight/seamless-agent/README.md

 If the plan is rejected, incorporate the comments and submit an updated plan with #planReview.
 When the user asks for a step-by-step guide or walkthrough, present it using #walkthroughReview.
 Always use #askUser before completing any task to confirm the result matches what the user asked for.

-When using task lists, prefer the flow: #createTaskList → #getNextTask → #updateTaskStatus → ... → #closeTaskList.
 ```

 You can add this into your `.github/copilot-instructions.md` file in your project